EspinosaSalvador/Forbidden-Bookshelf/README.md

 As a book lover and avid reader
 I WANT to manage my personal book collection,
-I WANT to create a personal account with a unique login so that I can securely access my bookshelf from any device, SO THAT I can search for books by title, author, or genre, and add them to my bookshelf with ease.
+I WANT to create a personal account with a unique login so that I can securely access my bookshelf from any device, SO THAT I can search for books and add them to my bookshelf with ease.
-SO THAT I can organize my bookshelf by creating shelves for different categories and keep track of my reading progress for my collection.
-Finally, I want to be able to back up my bookshelf data on a server, so that I never lose my book collection even if I switch devices.
+Finally, I want to be able to back-up my bookshelf data on a server, so that I never lose my book collection even if I switch devices.

 ## Table of Contents (Optional)